lainproliant/systemd-tunnels/README.md

         - This is the port on the remote host that TCP from LOCAL_PORT will be redirected to.
 3. Enable the service: `sudo systemctl enable ssh-forward-tunnel@example.com`.

-## For Reverse Tunnels
+### Reverse Tunnels
 1. Decide on a name for your tunnel, i.e. `example.com`.
-2. Create a config file at `/etc/default/ssh-forward-tunnel@example.com` with the following variables set:
+2. Create a config file at `/etc/default/ssh-forward-tunnel@example.com.conf` with the following variables set:
     - `RUNAS_USER=your_username`
         - This is the user the tunnel will run as, can influence which SSH keys are used to connect by default and prevents the tunnel running as `root`.